jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-09-26-SAT-scores-in-the-united-states.md

-Using a combination of Jupyter Notebook, Python and its various libraries, and Tableau we conduct a basic exploratory analysis of SAT scores in the United States.
+Using Python, its various libraries, and Tableau, we conduct a basic exploratory analysis of SAT scores in the United States.

 ## What is the data about
 ![sat-csv-table](https://c1.staticflickr.com/9/8448/29871624861_d2a968ba1c_o.png)